 Step-by-Step Pipe and Drain Cleaning

 When faced with a clogged toilet and lacking a plunger, it often requires creative and resourceful solutions.
 One alternative method involves using a large plastic bottle filled with warm water to create a seal and dislodge the clog.
+This technique can also help remove stubborn stains.
 Here’s how you can do it:

 Creating a Seal with Warm Water